ar51an/raspberrypi-fan-control/README.md

 * If you are not interested in journal logging.
 Comment out the include header `sd-journal.h` and journal logging lines starting with `sd_journal_print`
   > **Build command without journal logging:**
-  > `sudo gcc -lwiringPi fan-control.c -o fan-control`
+  > `sudo gcc fan-control.c -o fan-control -lwiringPi`